sPappalard/Python-Scripts/Currency converter/README.md

     Output: Generating a graph for monthly fluctuations EUR -> USD from January 2023 to June 2023...

 ```
-*Generating a graph for annual fluctuations GBP -> USD from 2018 to 2023...*
+*A graph window displaying monthly exchange rate fluctuations for EUR -> USD from January 2023 to June 2023 will appear.*

 ## Annual Graph Example
 ```